On the Intersection and Composition properties of conditional independence: The Composition property

 \begin{example}[Simple~matroids] Dually to \Cref{ex:Inter:Matroids}, we can consider the class of simple matroids whose CI~structure satisfies Composition.
 Since there are no loops or parallel elements in a simple matroid $(N, r)$, it satisfies $\CI{i:j}$ for all distinct $i, j \in N$.
 Using Composition inductively shows that $\CI{I:J}$ holds for all disjoint $I, J \subseteq N$.
 It~follows that every element is a coloop and thus $(N, r)$ is the free matroid. \end{example}

 \begin{example}[Linear spaces] The argument from \Cref{ex:Compo:Matroids} relies on the rigid structure of simple matroids, namely that all sets of $\text{size} \le 2$ must be independent.
 For polymatroids this is no longer required as the rank of a set $I$ is allowed to exceed its cardinality.
-Indeed, take any two distinct subspaces $\SL X, \SL Y$ inside a finite-dimensional vector space which intersect non-trivially.
-Let $\SL A$ be any subspace of the orthogonal complement $(\SL X + \SL Y)^\perp$.
-The~resulting arrangement of subspaces gives rise to an integer-valued polymatroid satisfying $\CI{\SL A:\SL X, \SL Y}$ and no other CI~statement. \end{example}
+Indeed, let $\mathbb{F}$ be any field and consider the vector space~$\SL V = \mathbb{F}^n$.
+Take two distinct subspaces $\SL X, \SL Y$ which intersect non-trivially.
+Then choose any subspace $\SL A$ such that $\SL A \cap (\SL X + \SL Y) = \Set{0}$.
+The resulting subspace arrangement gives rise to an integer-valued polymatroid (assigning to each collection of subspaces the dimension of their span) satisfying $\CI{\SL A:\SL X, \SL Y}$ and $\CI[\mathrel{\centernot\CIperp}]{\SL X:\SL Y}$.
+Hence, Composition is satisfied without the CI~structure being trivial. \end{example}

 \Cref{ex:Compo:Binary} shows that there are strictly positive distributions which do not satisfy the Composition property.
 Thus, Composition does not admit sufficient conditions which require a ``richness of support'' like \Cref{cor:Inter:GK} in the case of Intersection.
 Following Cartwright, Engström and Fink, one might hope that a sufficient condition may still be hidden in the primary decomposition of the Composition~ideal, even if it does not take the form of support constraints.
-Recall that the Intersection ideal has one minimal prime for each possible characteristic bipartite graph of $\SL X$ and $\SL Y$.
+Recall that the Intersection ideal has one minimal prime for each admissible bipartite graph on $Q_{\SL X} \sqcup Q_{\SL Y}$.
 This rich structure invites further investigation which leads to \Cref{cor:Inter:GK}.
 However, Kirkup~\cite{Kirkup} proved that the Composition ideal has only one minimal prime whose variety contains any probability distribution at all.
 Thus, there is no relevant structure in the primary decomposition and this approach is also a dead end.